 Eat the carbs, and don’t make yourself feel guilty for it.

 8. To Look Good, You Also Need to Feel Good.

-I know plenty of people that physically are in good shape, but really don’t look healthy.
+I know plenty of people that physically are in good shape, but they really don’t look that healthy.

 It’s called balance.